The last of Hong Kong's original wooden junk boats is still afloat

 When the harbor was full of red sails

-Libby Chan, assistant curator at the Hong Kong Maritime Museum, explains that many of the early residents of Hong Kong came from two groups -- those who lived their lives on land (Hakka) and those who lived their lives at sea (Tanka).
+Libby Chan, Assistant Director (Curatorial and Collections) at the Hong Kong Maritime Museum, explains that many of the early residents of Hong Kong came from two groups -- those who lived their lives on land (Hakka) and those who lived their lives at sea (Tanka).

 As recently as the 1970s, many Hong Kongers lived, worked, ate and slept on board these wooden boats, periodically pulling into typhoon shelters or docks along the city shoreline to sell their wares and stock up on supplies.
 Beginning in the 1970s, many locals traded in their boat homes for apartments in Hong Kong's now-famous tall housing estate blocks, giving up their lives at sea for more reliably paid work in factories or offices.